vs-ude/fyr-www/content/intro/lang.md

 }
 ```

-Note, that arrays (like all other data types) are initialized with zero.
+Note that arrays (like all other data types) are initialized with zero.
-Only the first two elements are set to a non-zero value.
+In the above example, only the first two elements are set to a non-zero value.

 In the above example, the array is copied when `search` is called.
 This is inefficient, and the search function works only for arrays of a fixed size.